 EUR, GBP, USD exchange rate developments to watch this week

-So, what should we be looking out for this week?
+So, what should we be looking out for next week?

 Recent events have shown how volatile exchange rates can be.
 Look into registering for regular market updates if you want to stay up-to-date with the latest market movements.

-Exchange rate movements can be swift and dramatic, so if you’ve got a currency requirement coming up and want to move your funds at the right time you may want to have a chat with a currency specialist.
+Exchange rate movements can be swift and dramatic, so if you have a currency requirement coming up and want to move your funds at the right time you may want to have a chat with a currency specialist.